Experts say something called the yield curve is pointing to another U.S. recession. But what does that mean?

 The last thing you want to do is panic.
 Because if everyone starts worrying about a recession, that can be enough to send the economy right into the tank.

 So, don't do anything rash that could ultimately be stacking your own deck against you.
-Instead, keep spending as usual — to help keep the economy healthy.
+Instead, keep spending as usual — and do your part to help keep the economy healthy.